stereoauto/rotelremote/README.md

 Notes:

-This entire rotelRemote project was put together rather quickly as a proof of concept, its implementation of the Rotel protocol is not exhaustive and the GUI is not meant to be pretty or modern, it just needed to work.
+This entire rotelremote project was put together rather quickly as a proof of concept, its implementation of the Rotel protocol is not exhaustive and the GUI is not meant to be pretty or modern, it just needed to work.